2025 in Virtual Postcards

 Introducing the competitors:

-Yes ladies and gentlemen here they are, four of the most influential people of all time. → But the future refused to change.
+Yes ladies and gentlemen here they are, four of the most influential people of all time. → I am become game, destroyer of words.